koenrane/KR-new-site/content/making-a-difference-tempore-insights-from-reinforcement.md

 ## 9: On-policy Prediction with Approximation

-_We finally hit the_ good stuff*: value-function approximators and gradient methods.*
+_We finally hit the good stuff: value-function approximators and gradient methods._

 ## 10: On-policy Control with Approximation